 Kevin Powers, Vice-Chair and an at-large appointee representing areas including Broward County

-The first phase of construction began in October 2013 with a 3-mile section of the canal west of U.S. Highway 441/State Road 7 should be completed in October 2014.
-The second construction phase is scheduled to get underway in June 2014 with a section of canal between U.S. Highway 441/State Road 7 and the SFWMD's G-56 Structure just west of Military Trail.
+The first phase of construction which began in October 2013 with a 3-mile section of the canal west of U.S. Highway 441/State Road 7 should be completed in October 2014.
+The second construction phase started in June 2014 with a section of canal between U.S. Highway 441/State Road 7 and the SFWMD's G-56 Structure just west of Military Trail.
 This phase is expected to be completed in May 2016.

 Broward County Water Resources Task Force and Technical Team: The Broward County Water Resources Task Force was formed in September 2008.
 Participants include representatives from Broward County, municipalities, independent districts the South Florida Water Management District and other state and county agencies.